palumboe1/javascript-scope-lab2/README.md

 The Flatburger restaurant is beginning to create its menu of food and drinks to sell to its customers.
 You will need to use your knowledge of scope to access and change some of these variables.

 ## Tools and Resources
+asdasdas

-It is recommended that you use the Visual Studio Code (VSCode) IDE for this lab.
+It is recommended thaat you use the Visual Studio Code (VSCode) IDE for this lab.

 Useful considerations and terminology: